learn-co-students/mock-module-1-code-challenge-2-dumbo-web--mock-module-1-code-challenge-2-dumbo-web-010620-1578926119/README.md

 - `Company.oldest_company`
   - returns the `Company` instance with the earliest founding year
 - `Company.most_distributed`
-  - should return an instance of `Company` which has the most freebies given out to devs
+  - returns the `Company` instance which has the most freebies given out to devs

 #### Dev

 - `Dev#received_one?(item_name)`
-  - accepts an item_name (string) and returns true if any of the freebies associated with the dev has that item_name, otherwise returns false
+  - accepts an item_name (string) and returns `true` if any of the freebies associated with the dev has that item_name, otherwise returns `false`
 - `Dev#give_away(dev, freebie)`
   - accepts a `Dev` instance and a `Freebie` instance, changes the freebie's dev to be the given dev
 - `Dev.freebie_hoarder`
-  - returns *one* dev instance for the dev who owns the most amount of freebies
+  - returns the `Dev` instance who owns the most amount of freebies

 #### Freebie

 - `Freebie#print_details`
-  - should return a string formatted as follows: `{insert dev's name} owns a {insert freebie's item_name} from {insert company's name}`
+  - returns a string formatted as follows: `{insert dev's name} owns a {insert freebie's item_name} from {insert company's name}`

 ## Rubric